Curriculum Guide · Courses

 An examination of the basic Fourth, Fifth, and Sixth Amendment principles that govern the interaction of the police and suspects in the investigation of crime.
 From stop and frisks to coerced confessions, the course will examine the constitutional doctrines developed to regulate police behavior and the admissibility of evidence.
 The core concepts will include the definition of a "search," the meaning of probable cause and reasonable suspicion, the requirement of a search warrant and the many exceptions to the warrant requirement, Miranda and related limits on interrogation, and the pre-trial right to counsel.
 The course will also focus on the role of the courts in enforcing the constitutional guarantees, particularly through the exclusionary rule.

-Students may not receive credit for this course and Criminal Justice.
+Students may not receive credit for both this course and Criminal Justice or Democracy and Coercion.

 This course is offered only to transfer students from other law schools who have not had a first year course in constitutional criminal procedure.